 ◊ Challenge perfectionistic thinking and behavior

 Whether you are active as a tutor, course coordinator, mentor, study advisor or you fulfill multiple roles, this workshop can offer everyone new insights into perfectionism among students.
-Interested to learn more about challenging behavior and stress and anxiety amongst students?
-Check out the workshops on these topics under our CPD workshop offer.

 You can register using the sign-up sheets provided below.

 In these challenging times, student mental health has never been more important.
 Students might not always have the required skills yet to overcome the challenges they are faced with.
 Therefore the UM Psychologists and the UM Wellbeing Movement strive to make students more resilient and provide them with sufficient means to acquire skills that promote wellbeing during their studies and further in their professional career and life.
 At UM, there are many initiatives, programmes and plans that can contribute to student wellbeing and at the end of this workshop we will provide you with an introduction and overview of these ventures.
 Already interested?
 A broad range of (online) lectures, workshops and training sessions have been developed for students to develop themselves personally and professionally.
 Check out the complete offer: www.maastrichtuniversity.nl/student-wellbeing